What AI agents are, how they automate business processes, and how they differ from RPA and assistants

 Decision transparency

 .
-Keep a full history of the AI agent's work: what data it analyzed, what conclusions it drew, and why it made a specific decision.
-This helps resolve a disputed situation quickly — for example, when a bank customer challenges a loan denial.
-You will be able to show exactly which criteria the system based its decision on and avoid litigation.
+Keep the full history of the AI agent's work: what data it analyzed, what conclusions it drew, and why it made a specific decision.
+This will help you quickly resolve a disputed situation, for example when a bank customer challenges a loan refusal.
+You will be able to show exactly which criteria the system used to make the decision and avoid litigation.

 Eliminating algorithmic bias